abourget/fde-mtl/content/sessions/2019-2020/personal-project.en.md

 ---

-This course is designed to help singles in their 20'sand early 30's plan and live rich, productive lives, whether it be in their career, their relationships or their future marriage.
+This course is designed to help singles in their 20's or 30's plan and live rich, productive lives, whether it be in their career, their relationships or their future marriage.